 How Do I Become a Client?

-Individuals may come to our intake hours on a first-come, first-served basis, Monday – Thursday 6 to 8 PM, and Saturday 12 – 2 PM; a $20 intake fee will be charged for your intake.
+Individuals may request an intake session via our website.
+Intakes are processed on a first-come, first-served basis according to availability.
+The more availability you enter, the sooner your intake will be scheduled.
+A $20 intake fee will be charged for your intake.
 Your ongoing session fee will be set during your intake.
-If you are seeking counseling for couples, families and/or children, walk-in hours are Sunday – Monday 1 – 3 PM, and Friday 6 – 8 PM.
-All participants must be present at the initial interview.
-The interview is free; your ongoing session fee will be set during your interview.
+If you are seeking counseling for couples, families and/or children, all participants must be present at the initial intake.
+The intake is free; your ongoing session fee will be set during your intake.

 How Much Does Counseling Cost?

 Counseling services are provided on a sliding scale basis, which means that we will ask you about your household income and financial resources or that of your family and establish a fee according to a set schedule of fees that seeks to make counseling affordable for most people.

 No, SCCC does not accept insurance or government funding.
 However, our fees are set according to a sliding scale so they can be affordable.

 Where Are You Located?